Azure/azure-powershell/src/Compute/Compute/help/Az.Compute.md

 Adds a container service agent pool profile.

 ### [Add-AzImageDataDisk](Add-AzImageDataDisk.md)
-Adds a data disk to an image obejct.
+Adds a data disk to an image object.

 ### [Add-AzVhd](Add-AzVhd.md)
 Uploads a virtual hard disk from an on-premises virtual machine to a blob in a cloud storage account in Azure.